drewconway/mturk_coder_quality/README.md

  - `tol`: Short for tolerance, this manipulation is how many incorrect codings -- as a percent of the total number of sentences in the qualification test -- a worker is allowed to submit and still be qualified to work on the task.
 Based on the experimental design, this value must be from the following set: `{50,60,70,80}`.

 ### Generating an experiment

-**NOTE**: These experiments rely on formatted web pages hosted remotely on Amazon's S3 storage service.
-As such, this repository is not an "out-of-the-box" resources for generating these experiments.
-The files contained on the `html`, `js`,`css`, and `data` folders must be hosted, and appropriately integrated, in order to replicate these experiments exactly.

 The file `data/generate_coding_data.R` and `generate_json_files.R` are both `R` scripts that will regenerate the sentence data used to create both the sentences for all of the qualifying.
 The `generate_coding_data.R` file creates a set of CSV files that divides the base data set by policy area and direction.
 The `generate_json_files.R` uses these data set to generate the JSON files that are then used to populate the qualification tests and coding tasks.